immcantation/alakazam/docs/topics/collapseDuplicates.md

 An ambiguous sequence is one that can be assigned to two different clusters, wherein the ambiguous sequence is equivalent to two sequences which are themselves non-equivalent.
-Ambiguous sequences arise due to ambiguous characters at positions that vary across sequences, and are discarded along with their annotations.
+Ambiguous sequences arise due to ambiguous characters at positions that vary across sequences, and are discarded along with their annotations when `dry=FALSE`.
 Thus, ambiguous sequences are removed as duplicates of some sequence, but do not create a potential false-positive annotation merger.
 Ambiguous sequences are not included in the `COLLAPSE_COUNT` annotation that is added when `add_count=TRUE`.

+If `dry=TRUE` sequences will not be removed from the input.
+Instead, the following columns will be appended to the input defining the collapse action that would have been performed in the `dry=FALSE` case.

++ `COLLAPSE_ID`:     an identifer for the group of identical sequences.
++ `COLLAPSE_CLASS`:  string defining how the sequence matches to the other in the set. one of `"duplicated"` (has duplicates),
+`"unique"` (no duplicates), `"ambiguous_duplicate"` (no duplicates after ambiguous sequences are removed), or `"ambiguous"` (matches multiple non-duplicate sequences).
++ `COLLAPSE_PASS`:   `TRUE` for the sequences that would be retained.